Surnames: Bainbridge to Burnip

 Historic Durham surname with a Royal connection

 The most significant place with which the Blakistons were associated was Gibside which they had acquired from the Marleys in the 1540s.
 Here in 1603-20 a William Blakiston built Gibside Hall.
 In 1713 there was a marriage to a member of the Bowes family of Streatlam near Barnard Castle in Teesdale and in 1720 William Blakiston Bowes built Streatlam Castle.
-Through a later marriage this branch of the family became the Bowes Lyons (see below) and are of course ancestors of Queen Elizabeth II.
+Through a later marriage this branch of the family became the Bowes Lyons (see below) and are of course ancestors of our late queen, Elizabeth II.

 Listed as one of Henry Guppy’s surnames peculiar to the North and East Riding of Yorkshire and still significant in North and East Yorkshire.
 In the 1881 census there were 331 individuals with the Blenkin surname including 6 residing in Northumberland, 39 in Durham and 220 in Yorkshire.
 It is possibly a variant of Blenkinsopp.
 The ‘Blenkin’ element of that name is Celtic and means ‘man who lives on a hill’.
 A John Blenkinson is mentioned in Yorkshire in 1553 in the Register of the Freemen of the City of York.